bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 This project is a modern recreation or reinterpretation of the lowest-spec Connection Machine built.
 It contains 4,096 individual RISC-V processors, each connected to 12 neighbors in a 12-dimensional hypercube.

 The Connection Machine was an early experiment in massive parallelism.
 Today, a 'massively parallel computer' means wiring up a bunch of machines running Linux to an Ethernet switch.
 The Connection Machine is different.
-In a machine with 65,536 processor, every processor is connected to 16 other processors.
+In a machine with 65,536 processors, every processor is connected to 16 other processors.
 In my machine, there are 4,096 processors, with each one connected to 12 others.
 For _n_ total processors, each node connects to exactly $\log_2(n)$ neighbors.
 This topology makes the machine extremely interesting with regard to what it can calculate efficiently, namely matrix operations, which is the basis of the third AI boom.

 The individual processors in the original CM-1 couldn't do much.
 These processors could only operate on a single bit at a time.
 This project leverages 40 years of Moore's law to put small, cheap microcontrollers into a parallel array.

 If I wanted this thing on the front page of Hacker News for twelve hours I'd call this, 'a distraction-free computational platform' and stuff a box full of Raspberry Pis.
+If I wanted a million views on YouTube I'd say I built my own GPU.
 But I'm not doing that.
 This is a reproduction, or a recreation, or an 'inspired by' build of the 1986-era Connection Machine, plus 40 years of Moore's law and very poor impulse control.

 In 1986, this was the cutting edge of parallel computing and AI.
 In 2006, NASA would have used this machine for hypersonic computational fluid dynamics for the rocket that would put humans on the moon by the year 2020.
 In 2026, it's a weird art project with a lot of LEDs.